Folklorama: History

 Folklorama was first held in August 1970, as a Centennial Folk Festival sponsored jointly by the City of Winnipeg and the Folk Arts Council of Manitoba.
 It was originally intended to be a one-time occurrence in celebration of Manitoba's centennial.
 It was deemed such a success that it became an annual event.
 The first festival was only a week long, featuring 21 different cultures.
-The Indian, Greek, Portuguese, Ukraine, and the Africa/Caribbean Pavilions were one of the festival's original six pavilions; it drew approximately 50,000 people across 75,000 separate pavilion visits.
+The Africa/Caribbean, Greek, Indian, Polish, Portuguese, and Ukrainian pavilions were the festival's original six pavilions; it drew approximately 50,000 people across 75,000 separate pavilion visits.
 The festival adopted its current two-week format in 1988, with half of the pavilions open in each week.

-The Folklorama logo was designed by Andy Stout who won the provincial logo contest in 1980.
-The 4 figures in the logo represent people from the four corners of the globe, who are intertwined, with arms raised in celebration.
+The Folklorama logo was designed by Winnipeg graphic designer Andy Stout who won the provincial logo contest in 1980.
+The four figures in the logo represent people from the four corners of the globe.
+The four united figures are intertwined, with arms raised in celebration.
+The four colours of the figures represent the four colours of human beings: white, brown, yellow, and red.
+Since white cannot be printed, the colour blue (cyan) is used as a substitute.
 The festival's mascot, the Folklorama Llama, was created in 1986.

 Until 1989, pavilions would have a mayor and a queen.
 The queen would be in the running for the Miss Folklorama pageant at the closing ceremony of the Festival.
 The Miss Folklorama pageant was not a beauty pageant but a "contest of ethnic preservation and presentation", as the pavilion queens were scored based on 40% knowledge of culture and country, 40% on participation and 20% on poise and personality.
 Since 1990, pavilions now feature two adult ambassadors and two youth ambassadors, neither of whom must be of a specific gender.

 The 50th edition of the Folklorama festival was in 2019.
 There were 22 pavilions in the first week including: African, Argentina "Tango", Budapest-Hungaria, Caribbean, Celtic Ireland, Chile, Egyptian, El Salvador, Ethiopian, First Nations, German, Greek, India, Israel "Shalom Square", Korean, España-Spain, Portugal, Scandinavian, Serbian/Beograd, Slovenija, Ukraine "Spirt of the Ukraine", and the United Kingdom.
 There were 23 pavilions in the second week, including: Africa/Caribbean, Brazilian, Canadien-Français, Chilean, Chinese, Croatian "Zagreb", Hungary-Pannonia, Irish, Italian, Japanese, Métis, Mexican, Scotland, Philippines "Pearl of the Orient", Portuguese "Casa do Minho", Polish, Punjab, Romanian, Russian, Serbian "Kolo", South Sudanese, Tamil, and Ukraine-Kyiv.

+Folklorama was cancelled in 2020 and 2021 due to the COVID-19 pandemic, but resumed in 2022 with 24 pavilions and a 14% increase in attendance over 2019.
+In 2023, the number of pavilions offered increased to 40.